-where $\theta_{i,j}$, $\mu_{i,j}$, $\sigma_{i,j}$ represent the true, inferred mean, and inferred standard deviation of the parameter $i$ for the sample $j$.
-Further, $N_{\theta}$ is the total number of cosmological parameters, which is 2 ($\Omega_m$ and $\sigma_8$) in this study.
-We employ this loss function to directly obtain the estimates of moments of the marginalized distribution of all parameters without calculating the posterior density.
+where $\theta_{i,j}$, $\mu_{i,j}$, and $\sigma_{i,j}$ represent the true, inferred mean, and inferred standard deviation of the parameter $i$ for the sample $j$.
+Further, $N_{\theta}$ is the total number of cosmological parameters; in this study there are two: $\Omega_m$ and $\sigma_8$.
+We employ this loss function to directly obtain the estimates of moments of the marginalised distribution of all parameters without calculating the posterior density.

-\subsection{Training Procedure}
+\subsection{Training procedure}

 We split the available input data into training (80\%), validation (10\%), and testing (10\%).
-For all the ML architectures, we use Adam optimizer \citep{Kingma2014AdamAM} \footnote{The learning rate and weight decay of the optimizer are kept as hyperparameters and later optimized using \textsc{OPTUNA}\citep{akiba2019optuna}}.
-We use a batch size of 32 and train for 300 epochs.
+For all the ML architectures, we used the Adam optimiser \citep{Kingma2014AdamAM}.\footnote{The learning rate and weight decay of the optimiser are kept as hyperparameters and later optimised using \textsc{OPTUNA}\citep{akiba2019optuna}} We used a batch size of 32 and trained for 300 epochs.
 Training was performed on a single NVIDIA A100 GPU and took approximately 30–120 minutes per training run, depending on the specific ML model used.